stuart-p/ci-example/README.md

 # Basic CI Pipeline Example with GitHub Actions

 This repository contains a basic example of setting up a Continuous Integration (CI) pipeline using [GitHub Actions](https://github.com/features/actions).
+It pushes a build Docker image of the api service to GitHub Container Repository (GHCR).

 ## Purpose